ryanjaypasulohan/student-managment/DEPLOYMENT.md

 ### Common Issues

+1. **Composer.lock Error**: If you get "composer.lock: not found" error:
+   - The project uses `Dockerfile.simple` which doesn't rely on composer.lock
+   - This avoids PHP version conflicts between local and Docker environments
+   - The Docker build will install dependencies directly from composer.json

-1. **CORS Errors**: Make sure the frontend URL is added to the CORS allowed origins in `backend/config/cors.php`
+2. **CORS Errors**: Make sure the frontend URL is added to the CORS allowed origins in `backend/config/cors.php`

-2. **Database Issues**: The SQLite database will be created automatically during deployment
+3. **Database Issues**: The SQLite database will be created automatically during deployment

-3. **Environment Variables**: Ensure all required environment variables are set in Render dashboard
+4. **Environment Variables**: Ensure all required environment variables are set in Render dashboard

-4. **Build Failures**: Check the build logs in Render dashboard for specific error messages
+5. **Build Failures**: Check the build logs in Render dashboard for specific error messages

+6. **PHP Version Conflicts**: The Dockerfile uses PHP 8.2 and ignores platform requirements to avoid conflicts

 ### Manual Deployment